nikhilkhokar/NewsApp/README.md

 # NewsApp
-A smart News App using REST API to fetch latest news of different categories.
+A smart News App which uses REST API to fetch latest news of different categories.